jwatson-CO-edu/SPARROW/README.md

 ```
 [ ] Replace `ExprInContext` with global `Env` pointer, Assume one context per interpreter/thread
 [ ] Change Closures to block implementation
-{ } E: Source file > 2k lines?
+{Y} E: Source file > 2k lines?, 2022-12-18: Split into logical sections without getting crazy.
-    { } Yes: Split functions into separate categories and organize as a project
+    {Y} Yes: Split functions into separate categories and organize as a project, 2022-12-18: Split into logical sections without getting crazy.
-    { } No:  Are the functions at least arranged in a meaningful way?
+    {N} No:  Are the functions at least arranged in a meaningful way?, N/A
 [ ] Experiment with memory models
     [ ] Research
         [ ] Read: How does Dlang allocate memory?